 We are subject to the risks arising from adverse changes in domestic and global economic and political conditions.
 Our industry is cyclical by nature and fluctuates with economic cycles, including the current global economic instability.
-The global financial markets experienced significant disruptions in 2008 and the United States.
-Europe and other economies went into recession.
-The recovery from the lows of 2008 and 2009 was uneven and is facing new challenges, including the uncertain effects of the United Kingdom's decision to withdraw from the European Union (BREXIT) and increasing political uncertainty and instability in a number of countries.
+Recessions and significant disruptions in the global financial markets may affect the Company.
+Our operations experienced significant disruptions in 2008 and the United States, Europe and other economies went into recession.
+New challenges including the uncertain effects of the United Kingdom's withdrawal from the European Union (BREXIT) and increasing political uncertainty and instability in a number of countries.
+In 2020, the COVID-19 Pandemic, as explained below, resulted in the temporary closing of several industries, including the steel industry.
+Measures were taken to contain the virus spread among employees, in accordance with regulation promulgated by local authorities.
+The effects extended to operations and impacted the Company's results, mainly in April, May and June.
 There continues to be considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies, including China.
 These policies may have a negative impact on the global and local economy, and consequently our business, financial condition and results of operations.
-We cannot predict if the actions taken in the United States, Europe, China and elsewhere in the world to address this situation will be successful in reducing the duration and impact of the economic instability and political uncertainty.
+We cannot predict if the actions taken in the United States, Europe, China and elsewhere in the world to address the adverse effects of the COVID-19 Pandemic will be successful in reducing the duration and impact of the economic instability and political uncertainty.
 More recently, the risk of trade protection measures in favor of local producers of competing products and the disruption in existing trade agreements or increased trade friction between countries (e.g., the U.S. and China) could have a negative effect on our business and results of operations by restricting the free flow of goods and services across borders and exacerbating global economic conditions.
 Global economic weakness may prompt banks to limit or deny lending to us or to our customers, which could have a material adverse effect on our liquidity, on our operations and on our ability to carry out our announced capital investment programs and may prompt our customers to slow down or reduce the purchase of our products.
 We may experience longer sales cycles, difficulty in collecting sales proceeds and lower prices for our products.
 We cannot provide any assurance that any of these events will not have a material adverse effect on market conditions, the prices of our securities, our ability to obtain financing and our results of operations and financial condition.